-Training and user accounts: As soon after launch as is convenient for you, contact eTech to set up a training session for the folks who will be updating your new website.
+Training and user accounts: Beginning in fall 2019, faculty, staff, and students who need editing access to any A&S website must complete the A&S Web Accessibility Course prior to receiving their WordPress training and user accounts from eTech.
+This training can be done at any time.
+As soon after launch as is convenient for you, contact eTech to set up a training session for the folks who will be updating your new website.
 This is often a faculty member or the chair, but just as often it’s a member of the office staff.
 Most departments designate at least two people to serve as content administrators; those users will be able to add additional users as desired.

 Post-launch support: While eTech doesn’t have the resources to make every desired change to every website it builds, we are happy to answer questions and help out with more complicated tasks throughout the life of your website.
 We can even conduct refresher training, should you want to give access to additional faculty or staff.

 Between the initial email and the initial meeting, please take these steps so that we can complete your website’s redesign during the allotted 8- or 10-week timeframe: